 This year's San Diego Comic Con has already impressed designers thanks to the stunning visuals for the Thor: Ragnarok poster.
 But another film that's been getting a lot of attention is Ready Player One.

-Based on the novel by Ernest Cline, Ready Player One follows the journey of Wade Watts as he hunts for an Easter egg (not the chocolate kind, the hidden data kind) in a virtual reality game.
+Based on the novel by Ernest Cline, Ready Player One follows the journey of Wade Watts as he hunts for an Easter Egg (not the chocolate kind, the hidden data kind) in a virtual reality game.
+(See our favourite Google Easter Eggs for more hidden treats.)

 Thanks to the creator of the virtual reality game in the book being a huge fan of '80s pop culture, Ready Player One is primed to be a nostalgia-stuffed cinematic experience for viewers, with Kaneda's bike from Akira brushing shoulders with Back to the Future's DeLorean.